 The second version of USD Coin comes with major updates in the protocol and smart contract.

-The update is meant to improve USDC’s capabilities for payments, commerce, and peer-to-peer transactions.
+The update is meant to improve USDC’s payments, commerce, and peer-to-peer transactions capabilities.

 USDC 2.0 introduces gasless sends, enabling wallet and app developers to find a workaround for the gas fees and customers’ need to hold a balance in ETH.
 The gas fee payments are delegated to another address.